NOTE: IT IS COMPULSORY FOR TRAINEES TO WEAR SAFETY BOOTS DURING THE PRACTICAL TRAINING AND ASSESSMENT.

 This course requires delegates with WPLN Level 4 and above, or equivalent qualification, and the ability to carry out hazards identification, risk assessment, and risk control measures.

-Delegates with 100% attendance and successfully completed / passed both the practical and written assessments, will be awarded the Managing Work-At-Heights certificate issued by KBA Training Centre Pte Ltd ~ Certified under ISO 29990:2010 Standard Managing Work-At-Heights Course.
+Delegates with 100% attendance and successfully completed / passed both the practical and written assessments, will be awarded the Manage Work At Height certificate issued by KBA Training Centre Pte Ltd with LSP Accreditation.